saber-games/expeditions-guides/docs/custom_gameplay_entities/inventory_items/ability_specific_properties_of_inventory_items.md

     **NOTE**: The intermediate depths corresponding to yellow and orange arrows are determined automatically, using **safeHeight** as the upper limit and the **dangerousHeight** as the lower limit.

 -   **duration** – the duration of the visual effect of the echo sounder, in seconds.
 The echo sounder cannot be used again until the visual effect disappears.

+## GPS Tracker

+A **GPS tracker** can be placed in [Inventory](./../../truck_modding/new_features/inventory_slots.md).
+When the expedition is completed, all items from the Inventory are sold.

+A GPS tracker is based on [`InventoryItemDesc`](./creation_of_custom_inventory_item.md#classes-of-inventory-items).
+It has no additional settings — this item can use only standard settings that are common to all items (see the properties above).

+For proper GPS tracker functioning, make sure to set the appropriate type:

+- Type — `GPS_TRACKER`

+## Signal Amplifier

+A **Signal Amplifier** generates a **signal zone** around itself for [Wheeled Drones](./../../truck_modding/new_features/wheeled_drones.md).
+An amplifier must be installed on a flat surface.

+The signal zone radius is set in the model's XML file, which is used for the item in the line `SignalRadius="100.0"`.
+Refer to the `signal_amplifier_dlc06.xml` file in the project for sample settings.

+A signal amplifier is based on [`InventoryItemDescAnchor`](./creation_of_custom_inventory_item.md#inventoryitemdescanchor).
+It has no additional settings — this item can use only standard settings that are common to all items (see the properties above).

+For proper signal amplifier functioning, make sure to set the following:

+- Type — `SIGNAL_AMPLIFIER_SETUP`
+- Required Ability type — `SIGNAL_AMPLIFIER`

 [models_of_fob_modules]: ./../fob_modules/3d_models_of_fob_modules.md#location-of-model-files